 IFRS 10 supersedes IAS 27: Consolidated and Separate Financial Statements and establishes principles for the presentation and preparation of consolidated financial statements when an entity controls one or more other entities.
-This new standard is effective for annual periods beginning January 1, 2013 with earlier application permitted.
+This new standard is effective for annual periods beginning on or after January 1, 2013.